mhartl/pivotal-github/README.md

 ## Configuration

 In order to use the `pivotal-github` gem, you need to configure a post-receive hook for your repository.
 At GitHub, navigate to `Settings > Service Hooks > Pivotal Tracker` and paste in your Pivotal Tracker API token.
 (To find your Pivotal Tracker API token, go to your user profile and scroll to the bottom.)
 Be sure to check the **Active** box to activate the post-receive hook.
-At BitBucket, click on the gear icon to view the settings, click on `Services`, select `Pivotal Tracker`, and paste in your Pivotal Tracker API key.
+At Bitbucket, click on the gear icon to view the settings, click on `Services`, select `Pivotal Tracker`, and paste in your Pivotal Tracker API key.

 The `pivotal-github` command names follow the Git convention of being verbose (e.g., unlike Subversion, Git doesn't natively support `co` for `checkout`), but I recommend setting up aliases as necessary.
 Here are some suggestions, formatted so that they can be pasted directly into a terminal window: